Weighted voting: The notion of power

-When considering motions, all reasonable electoral systems will have the same outcome as majority rules.
+When considering motions, which are decided by simple passage or non-passage, reasonable electoral systems have the same outcome as majority rules.
 Thus, the mathematics of weighted voting systems looks at the notion of power: who has it and how much do they have?
 A player's power is defined as that player's ability to influence decisions.

-Consider the voting system [6: 5, 3, 2].
-Notice that a motion can only be passed with the support of P_{1}.
+Consider a voting structure where there are ten overall votes, 6 is the quota and players have weight of 5, 3, and 2 ([6: 5, 3, 2]).
+A motion can only be passed with the support of P_{1}, i.e. the 5.
 In this situation, P_{1} has veto power.
 A player is said to have veto power if a motion cannot pass without the support of that player.
 This does not mean a motion is guaranteed to pass with the support of that player.

-Now let us look at the weighted voting system [10: 11, 6, 3].
+In this other weighted voting structure, there are 20 overall votes, 10 is the quota and players have weight of 11, 6, and 3 ([10: 11, 6, 3]).
 With 11 votes, P_{1} is called a dictator.
 A player is typically considered a dictator if their weight is equal to or greater than the quota.
 The difference between a dictator and a player with veto power is that a motion is guaranteed to pass if the dictator votes in favor of it.

 A dummy is any player, regardless of their weight, who has no say in the outcome of the election.
 A player without any say in the outcome is a player without power.
 Consider the weighted voting system [8: 4, 4, 2, 1].
-In this voting system, the voter with weight 2 seems like he has more power than the voter with weight 1, however the reality is that both voters have no power whatsoever (neither can affect the passing of a motion).
+In this voting system, the voter with weight 2 seems like he has more power than the voter with weight 1.
+However both voters have no power whatsoever.
+Neither can affect the passing of a motion.
 Dummies always appear in weighted voting systems that have a dictator but also occur in other weighted voting systems (the example above).

 Measuring power

 A player's weight is not always an accurate depiction of that player's power.
 Sometimes, a player with a large weight votes can have very little power, or vice versa.
-For example, in a weighted voting system where one voter has 51% of the weight, this voter holds all the power, even if there is another voter who theoretically has 49% of the weight.
+For example, in a weighted voting system where one voter has 51% of the weight, this voter holds all the power, even if there is another voter who has 49% of the weight.

 The Banzhaf power index and the Shapley–Shubik power index provide more accurate measures of voting power, by estimating the probability that an individual voter's ballot will be decisive.
 Such indices often give counterintuitive results.
-For example, commentators often mistakenly assume the United States Electoral College is weighted in favor of smaller states (because it assigns every state 2 additional electoral votes).
-However, more detailed analysis typically finds that larger states have more power than implied by their number of electors, making the system as a whole biased towards larger states (unlike a simple popular vote).
+For example, some commentators assume the United States Electoral College is weighted in favor of smaller states because it assigns every state two electoral votes over and above its House of Reperesentative seats.
+However, deeper analysis finds that larger states typically have more power than implied even by their more numerous electors.
+This makes the system as a whole biased towards larger states (unlike a simple popular vote).